On this page:

 Arranging your own OSHC

 You can purchase OSHC from an approved Australian health insurance provider.
-When you accept your unconditional offer of place, you must indicate that you have purchased OSHC for the duration of your course.
+When you accept your unconditional offer of place, you must indicate that you have purchased OSHC for the expected duration of your visa.

 Changing visasOnly applicants or holders of a student visa are eligible for OSHC.
 If you hold a different visa, or your student visa has ceased and you have applied for another visa, you should arrange alternative health insurance.